 I didn’t know what to do.
 I just felt numb.
 I couldn’t get my head around it and didn’t want to.
 I suppose on one level I knew I needed help but that didn’t make it any easier.

 Sexual assault can happen to anyone.
-It happens when someone ignores the wishes or takes advantage of someone else.
+It happens when someone ignores the wishes of, or takes advantage of, another person.
 Nobody ever deserves to be sexually assaulted.

 What to do

-If you have recently been sexually assaulted, or if you are unsure whether you have been sexually assaulted, due to blacking out or being disoriented through drink or drugs, it is important that you:
+If you have recently been sexually assaulted, or if you are unsure whether you have been sexually assaulted (for example, due to blacking out or being disoriented through alcohol or other drugs), it is important that you:

 - Find a safe place as soon as possible.

 - Access support from someone who can provide you with practical assistance.
 Consider calling the sexual assault helpline 1800 010 120 for phone support and information about where to obtain further assistance in your local area.

 You have a choice as to what happens from now on.
 Services are available that can help you.
 You are not alone.